Mayuresh-22/CloudDrive/README.md

 3. **File Management**: Start uploading and managing your files and photos across your devices.

-For more detailed instructions, please refer to our [User Guide](user-guide.md).

 ## Contributing

 We welcome contributions from the community.
 If you'd like to contribute to CloudDrive, please follow these guidelines: